 Achieving compliance with the onerous DORA obligations within the stipulated timeframe will be challenging and time-consuming.
-While DORA allows a transition period until 17 January 2025, internal audit teams should check that appropriate preparations have been put in place by the firm's second line.
+While DORA allows a transition period until 17 January 2025, Compliance & Risk teams should check that appropriate preparations have been put in place.

-Given the substantial programme of work to deliver compliance by January 2025, internal audit teams should develop a phased approach, whereby assurance providers coordinate their activities to support compliance over the transition period.
+Given the substantial programme of work to deliver compliance by January 2025, Compliance & Risk teams should develop a phased approach, whereby assurance providers coordinate their activities to support compliance over the transition period.
 This should include periodic reporting to Board and senior management on the assurance activities supporting compliance change management.

-Internal audit teams should also consider cosource partners to provide support on the function's key review activities during the transition period, such as:
+Compliance & Risk teams should also consider co-source partners to provide support on the function's key review activities during the transition period, such as:

-- Performing a DORA gap analysis and assess the firm's current cyber maturity and resilience level. - ▶ Defining a prioritised roadmap that includes DORA requirements and associated compliance with other applicable legislation and regulations. - Supporting project management and/or hands-on execution of the security roadmap, e.g. putting in place key policies and procedures, performing resilience testing, managing the penetration testing and implementation of subsequent recommendations, performing third party/vendor risk assessments, etc.
+- Performing a DORA gap analysis and assess the firm's current cyber maturity and resilience level. - Defining a prioritised roadmap that includes DORA requirements and associated compliance with other applicable legislation and regulations. - Supporting project management and/or hands-on execution of the security roadmap, e.g. putting in place key policies and procedures, performing resilience testing, managing the penetration testing and implementation of subsequent recommendations, performing third party/vendor risk assessments, etc.